jimmy94828/ActiveSIGMA/README.md

 ## Acknowledgement

-ActiveSIGMA is derived from and substantially builds on ActiveSGM.
-Please acknowledge and cite the original ActiveSGM work when using this repository:
+ActiveSIGMA builds upon the ActiveSGM framework.
+We thank the authors for releasing their work and refer readers to the original paper:

 ```bibtex
 @inproceedings{chen2025understanding,